amitrana001/DynaMITe/README.md

 See [Training and Evaluation](assets/GETTING_STARTED.md).

 ## Acknowledgement
-The main codebase is built on top of [detectron2](https://github.com/facebookresearch/detectron2) framework and is heavily inspired from [Mask2Fromer](https://github.com/facebookresearch/Mask2Former).
+The main codebase is built on top of [detectron2](https://github.com/facebookresearch/detectron2) framework and is inspired from [Mask2Fromer](https://github.com/facebookresearch/Mask2Former).

 The Interactive segementation tool is modified from [RITM]( https://github.com/saic-vul/ritm_interactive_segmentation).